Azure/bicep-types-az/generated/healthcareapis/microsoft.healthcareapis/2020-03-30/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The principal ID of the resource identity.
 * **tenantId**: string (ReadOnly): The tenant ID of the resource.
-* **type**: 'None' | 'SystemAssigned': Type of identity being specified, currently SystemAssigned and None are allowed.
+* **type**: 'None' | 'SystemAssigned' | string: Type of identity being specified, currently SystemAssigned and None are allowed.

 ## ServicesProperties
 ### Properties